-In this course, the students learn how to manage projects and enterprises in the CCIs, while gaining a general overview of management practices by passing through the main steps of creating a business plan.
+In this course, the students learn how to manage creative enterprises and cultural organisations, while gaining a general overview of management practices by passing through the main steps of creating a business plan specifically related to a CCI project.

 Considering teaching-learning strategies/methodologies, the main approach in this course is experiential learning.
 Accordingly, this course makes use of different teaching, learning and assessment methods, in line with the needs of the students and the learning objectives.
 Teaching methodologies were designed to boost autonomous work while respecting students' diversity and needs, allowing flexible learning paths.